spacelift-io/user-documentation/docs/concepts/policy/login-policy.md

 Here's a [minimal example to play with](https://play.openpolicyagent.org/p/ZsOJayumFw).

-{% hint style="warning" %}
+!!! warning
     Note that granting access to individuals is less safe than granting access to teams and restricting access to account members.
 In the latter case, when they lose access to your GitHub org, they automatically lose access to Spacelift.
 But when whitelisting individuals and not restricting access to members only, you'll need to remember to explicitly remove them from your Spacelift login policy, too.
-{% endhint %}

 ### Restricting access to specific circumstances